Disappearance of Danielle Imbo and Richard Petrone Jr.: Background

-Imbo, age 34, was a resident of Mt.
+Danielle age 34, was a resident of Mt.
 Laurel, New Jersey, and was separated from her husband at the time of her disappearance.
 Petrone, age 35, resided in Philadelphia and worked at his family's bakery.
 The couple had been involved in what family and friends describe as an "on again, off again" romantic relationship.

-On the evening of Saturday, February 19, 2005, Imbo and Petrone joined another couple for drinks at Abeline's bar and restaurant located at 429 South Street in Philadelphia.
+On the evening of Saturday, February 19, 2005, Imbo and Petrone joined another couple for drinks at Abilene's bar and restaurant located at 429 South Street in Philadelphia.
 Witnesses stated that the couple left the bar at about 11:45 p.m. en route to Imbo's New Jersey home.
 They were last seen walking on South Street toward Petrone's parked vehicle, a 2001 Dodge pick-up truck.

 Investigation

 Imbo, Petrone, and their vehicle were not seen again after the night of February 19, 2005.
 Since their disappearance, there has been no activity on Imbo's or Petrone's cell phones or personal finances.
 Imbo had a 2-year-old son and Petrone had a teenage daughter.
 Media accounts state that both had close relationships with their children and families and were unlikely to have voluntarily disappeared.

 Since 2008, the FBI has been investigating the disappearance as a possible murder for hire, but has not named any suspects.

 In 2021, the disappearance continued to be investigated by the Philadelphia Police Department, New Jersey State Police, Mount Laurel Police Department, and the Burlington County Prosecutor's Office, with the FBI reporting that "an extensive investigation to date has generated some promising leads; however, neither they nor the vehicle have ever been located."

-In March 22, 2022, a private search and recovery dive team, Adventures with Purpose, announced they were actively working on the case.
+On March 22, 2022, a private search and recovery dive team, Adventures with Purpose, announced they were actively working on the case.

 Media depictions

-In 2016, their case was profiled on the podcast The Vanished.
+Their case has been featured on several podcasts, including: